Your Subdivision

 (If this option is not available, the Council financial system cannot be linked to SPEAR and an invoice will be uploaded to SPEAR for payment.
 Keep checking SPEAR for this document and pay when it becomes available.
 You will find it in the Responsible Authority – Council section.
 When paid, send an email to Council with confirmation.
 Their contact email can be found in the Contacts tab.
 It is helpful to advise the subdivision department that payment has been made.
 The sooner this is done, the sooner the application is referred.)

-Once the planning permit is issued, you can take a more proactive role in completing the subdivision requirements.
-Look at the permit conditions and download them.
 Council will also have provided a conditions list; download this as well and read both documents.
-The conditions list cross-references the planning permit and is a very helpful guide outlining what needs to be done, often with useful notes on how to complete each task.
-It may also include contact details for arranging compliance inspections, making it a valuable checklist to work through.
+The conditions list cross-references the planning permit and is a very helpful guide outlining what needs to be completed.
+Council often provides useful notes on how to complete each task; it may also include contact details for arranging compliance inspections.
+It's a valuable tool, work though this checklist.
 The permit and conditions list can be found in the Details tab (see explanation below).

-Note: If the planning permit requires additional specialist reports, such as a landscape assessment, we have compiled a list of professionals who have previously assisted us in preparing a wide range of reports.
-Click here.
+Note: If the planning permit requires additional specialist reports, such as a landscape assessment, telecommunications and solicitors, we have compiled a list of professionals who have previously assisted us in preparing a wide range of reports.
+Click here to find the list and their contact details.

 Details Tab